DataBiosphere/terra-cli/CONTRIBUTING.md

    1. Install the app in the `docker/Dockerfile`
    2. Build the new image (see instructions in section above).
    3. Test that the install worked by calling the app through the `terra app execute` command.
       (e.g. `terra app execute dsub --version`).
 This command just runs the Docker container and executes the command, without requiring any new Java code.
 This `terra app execute` command is intended for debugging only; this won't be how users call the tool.
    4. Add a new command class in the `src/main/java/bio/terra/cli/command/app/passthrough` package.
 Copy/paste an existing class in that same package as a starting point.
    5. Add it to the list of tools shown by `terra app list` by adding the new command class to the list of sub-commands in the `@Command` annotation of the `Main.class`.
 This means you can invoke the command by prefixing it with terra (e.g. `terra dsub -version`).
    6. When you run e.g. `terra dsub -version`, the CLI:
-      - Launches a Docker container
+       - [Docker mode only] Launches a Docker container
-      - Runs the `terra_init.sh` script in the `docker/scripts` directory, which activates the user’s pet service account and sets the workspace project
+       - [Docker mode only] Runs the `terra_init.sh` script in the `docker/scripts` directory, which sets the workspace project
        - Runs the `dsub` command
-   7. You can pass environment variables through to the Docker container by populating a `Map` and passing it to the `DockerAppsRunner.runToolCommand` method.
-Two environment variables are always
-   passed:
-       - `GOOGLE_CLOUD_PROJECT` = the workspace project id
-       - `GOOGLE_APPLICATION_CREDENTIALS` = the pet service account key file
+   7. Environment variables that are always set: `GOOGLE_SERVICE_ACCOUNT_EMAIL`, `GOOGLE_CLOUD_PROJECT`, `TERRA_<resource_name>`
+      If you need additional environment variables, you can pass them into `CommandRunner.runToolCommand()`.
    8. You can mount directories on the host machine to the Docker container by populating a second `Map` and passing it to the same `DockerAppsRunner.runToolCommand` method.
 The current working directory is always mounted to the Docker container.
    9. Publish the new Docker image and update the default image that the CLI uses to the new version (see instructions in section above).

 #### Commands
 The `command` package contains the hierarchy of the commands as they appear to the user.